PanoPepino/beanim/docs/_build/html/_sources/examples.rst.txt

     from manim import *
     from manim-slides import *

-    import_template('fire_autumn')
+    from manim_beanim import *
+    import_template('default_template')

     class Your_Fancy_Presentation(Slides):
         ....

 Then, let us build our presentation.
-We will first define the characters of the presentation (the `objects <https://github.com/PanoPepino/beanim/issues>`_. we are going to use through the slides).
+We will first define the characters of the presentation (the `objects <https://github.com/PanoPepino/manim_beanim/issues>`_. we are going to use through the slides).
 After this, one can include the script of the slides with the commands provided in `Manim-Slides <https://manim-slides.eertmans.be/latest/quickstart.html>`_.
 Alternatively, you can define all the objects in a file.py and import all them into the script.py to run with Manim-Slides.

 .. code-block:: python

     from manim import *
     from manim-slides import *

-    import_template('fire_autumn')
+    from manim_beanim import *

+    import_template('default_template')

     class Quick_Presentation(Slide):
     def construct(self):